decaf-dev/obsidian-vault-explorer/README.md

 ### Favorite

-The favorite property will allow you to filter by favorites using the `Only favorites` button.
+The favorite property will allow you to filter by favorites using the `Favorites` checkbox.

 This property should be of checkbox type.